how we do + what we value

 Ceremony

-This is where Mat+Sara the Well-Oiled Machine really comes into play.
-We know where to be and when to make sure we don’t miss anything.
+This is where The Well-Oiled-Mat-And-Sara-Machine comes into play.
+We anticipate where to be and when to make sure we don’t miss anything.
 You *need* to be able to see exactly how you looked at each other while you made all those mushy promises.
 We want to get you, your parents, wedding party, and guests crying… at the saaame tiiiime.

 A word about iPads taking up the entire aisle